Skip to main content

 An old mine map rolled up on a desk.

-We are currently moving towards an accessible, spatial database by digitizing & geo-referencing the nearly quarter-million digital images in the archive.
-As of 2/25/14, about 13% of the archive has been geo-referenced.
 Through analysis of mine maps and related information, the repository assists private and public sectors in industrial and commercial development, highway construction, and the preservation of public health, safety, and welfare.
 In addition, we collect, reproduce, and maintain a national inventory of mine maps and supporting documentation for private and public interests.

 The NMMR contains digital and microfilm maps of surface and underground coal, metal and non-metal mines throughout the United States.
 Some of the information that can be found in the repository includes: